All About HIV Treatment

 1. Treatments have changed

-In the very early days of HIV treatment, someone was required to take lots of pills which often caused quite severe and debilitating side effects.
-Now with a wide range of new and improved medicines, treatment is far less toxic, has a much lower risk of side effects, is better at controlling HIV and some people only take one tablet once day.
+In the very early days of HIV treatment, someone was required to take lots of pills, which often caused quite severe and debilitating side effects.
+Now with a wide range of new and improved medicines, treatment is far less toxic, has a much lower risk of side effects, is better at controlling HIV, and some people only take one tablet once a day.

 2. Undetectable equals safe